 Do you know what your super fund is invested in?

-If you’re a member of a big super fund, chances are you are a part-owner in an airport, a pipeline or a major shipping port.
-So why have super funds embraced infrastructure and what’s in it for you as a super fund member?
+If you’re a member of a big super fund, chances are you’re a part-owner in an airport, a pipeline, or a major shipping port.
+Learn why super funds have embraced infrastructure and what’s in it for you.

 If you’re unhappy with how your super savings have grown, it’s worth considering whether you’re in the right investment option in your super fund.
 To help you work through the process of making an investment option switch, check out our simple explainer.